-CHAIDThe CHAID operator works exactly like the Decision Tree operator with one exception: it uses a chi-squared based criterion instead of the information gain or gain ratio criteria.
-Moreover this operator cannot be applied on ExampleSets with numerical attributes.
+The CHAID Operator provides a pruned decision tree that uses chi-squared based criterion instead of information gain or gain ratio criteria.
+This Operator cannot be applied on ExampleSets with numerical Attributes but only nominal Attributes.

 - training set (Data Table)

 The input data which is used to generate the decision tree model.

 The decision tree model is delivered from this output port.

 The ExampleSet that was given as input is passed without changing to the output through this port.

 Selects the criterion on which Attributes will be selected for splitting.
 It can have one of the following values:

 - information_gain: The entropies of all the Attributes are calculated and the one with least entropy is selected for split.
 This method has a bias towards selecting Attributes with a large number of values.

 - gain_ratio: A variant of information gain that adjusts the information gain for each Attribute to allow the breadth and uniformity of the Attribute values.